hschellman/computing-basics/_episodes/03-data-management.md

 > ## Exercise 3
 > * show all the versions of dunesw that are currently available by using the "ups list -aK+ dunesw" command
-> * pick one version and substitute that for DUNESW_VERSION above and set up dunesw {: .challenge}
+> * pick one version and substitute that for DUNESW_VERSION and DUNESW_QUALIFIER above and set up dunesw {: .challenge}

 Many products modify the following search path variables, prepending their pieces when set up.
 These search paths are needed by _art_ jobs.